 Do I need a sign permit for all signs?

-Some sign permits can be issued over the counter by the Planning Division.
-All others require a building permit from the Building Division.
-Over the Counter Permits available at the Planning Department include:
+Yes.
+Some sign permits can be issued over the counter by the Planning Department.
+All others require a building permit from the Building Department.
+Over the counter permits available at the Planning Department include: